Vahe03/Halftime_Punch_R_InDepth/README.md

 This project aims to **separate the effect of goal timing from the effect of the scoreboard**, using statistical modeling and bias correction techniques.

-This was a **group project (4 members)**.
+This was a **group project**.
-I was responsible for leading the full **R implementation**, including data transformation, feature engineering, model construction, and interpretation of results.
+I was responsible for leading the **R implementation**, including data transformation, feature engineering, model construction, and interpretation of results.

 ---